sendle/fastgroup-dotnet-test/README.md

 When you have completed the exercise and wish to submit your work, please do the following:

-1. Make sure all your work is commited to your branch, good commit messages and telling a story through the commits is a good thing.
+1. Make sure all your work is committed to your branch, good commit messages and telling a story through the commits is a good thing.
 2. Zip up the folder containing your repo and send to your recruitment contact.

-_**DO NOT PUSH THE REPO UP TO GITHUB OR CREATE A PULL REQUEST AGAINST THIS REPO.**
+_**DO NOT PUSH THE REPO UP TO GITHUB OR CREATE A PULL REQUEST AGAINST THIS REPO.**_

 Thanks!